mazong1123/jekyll-now/_posts/2017-08-24-fixed-net-framework-10-years-old-bug.md

 }
 ```

 The expected result is `false` because we overrode the `Equals` in `NeverEquals` struct.
-However, the actual result is `true` because it goes to a fast path which ends up a bit comparison - it won't call the overridden `Equals` method!
+However, the actual result is `true` because it goes to the fast path which ends up a bit comparison - it won't call the overridden `Equals` method!

 # Fix it

 The problem is how to correclty choose the path.
 Apparently, relies on `ContainsPointers` and `IsNotTightlyPacked` is insufficient.
-We should involve two additional conditions if we want to use the bit comparison:
+Two additional conditions should be added if we want to use the bit comparison:

 - No floating point number fields in the type hierachy tree.

 - No overridden `Equals` in the type hierachy tree.

 Obviousely, we need a depth-first-search through the whole type hierachy tree in the worst case.
 That may slow down the comparing process but the benifit is we can always make a right decision.
-To reduce the performance degrade, we can cache the DFS result.
+To reduce the performance degradation, we can cache the DFS result.
 The [key implementation](https://github.com/dotnet/coreclr/blob/master/src/vm/comutilnative.cpp#L2661) is as following:

 ```cpp
 static BOOL CanCompareBitsOrUseFastGetHashCode(MethodTable* mt)